 The Dietplan6 P3 model is Personal, Portable and Plug-able.
-Intended for personal use, the software is pre-installed and delivered on a 2 Gigabyte flash drive that simply plugs into the USB port of any PC and runs without any further installation.
+Intended for personal use, the software is pre-installed and delivered on an 8 Gigabyte USB3 flash drive that simply plugs into the USB port of any PC and runs without any further installation.
 All your work is saved on the same device, so you can simply unplug it and carry it with you, then continue exactly where you left off when you plug it back into any computer.

 Dietplan6 can handle food tables from multiple sources and data from any source can be included in any recipe, menu or personal food diary without restriction.
 The Dietplan6 database is pre-installed with the full set of UK food tables - all the foods and nutrients from the 5th and 6th Editions of McCance and Widdowson’s The Composition of foods plus all the published supplements, including Fatty acids and the Composition of Foods Integrated Data Set.